 The following diagram shows the general workflow of an OpenStack-Ansible installation.

 Installation requirements and recommendations¶

-Ensure that all hosts within an OpenStack-Ansible (OSA) environment meet the following minimum requirements:
+Ensure that all hosts within the OpenStack-Ansible (OSA) environment meet the following minimum requirements:

 Debian 11 (bullseye)

 Ubuntu 22.04 LTS (Jammy Jellyfish) (Experimental support in Yoga release)